-- Describes the community's health issues and their relationship to existing health actions from a variety of perspectives (9 marks). - Discusses the impact of the social and physical environment on the group's health (9 marks). - Demonstrates trustworthiness of interpretation and analysis by including community validation, concrete examples, quotes and illustrations; by making explicit links between interpretation and analysis; and by including a discussion about the influence of own knowledge (10 marks). - Demonstrates use of critical theories and ecofeminism as analytic tools (9 marks). - Uses APA format (3 marks).
+- Describe the community's health issues and their relationship to existing health action strategies from a variety of perspectives (9 marks). - Discuss the impact of the contextual influences on the community's identified health issue (9 marks). - Demonstrates trustworthiness of interpretation and analysis by including community validation, concrete examples, quotes and illustrations; by making explicit links between interpretation and analysis; and by including a discussion about the influence of own knowledge (10 marks). - Applies critical theories and ecofeminism as analytic tools to group processes (9 marks). - Uses APA format (3 marks).